-Everyone without exception can invoke this holy name hundred of times a day, not only for his own intentions, but also to ask God to deliver the world from impending ruin.
+Everyone without exception can invoke this holy name hundreds of times a day, not only for his own intentions, but also to ask God to deliver the world from impending ruin.

 It is amazing what one person who prays can do to save his country and save society.
 We read in Holy Scripture how Moses saved by his prayer the people of Israel from destruction, and how one pious woman, Judith of Betulia, saved her city and her people when the rulers were in despair and about to surrender themselves to their enemies.

 Again, we know that the two cities of Sodom and Gomorrha, which God destroyed by fire for their sins and crimes, would have been pardoned had there been only ten good men to pray for them!

 Over and over again we read of kings, emperors, statesmen and famous military commanders who placed all their trust in prayer, thus working wonders.
 If the prayers of one man can do much, what will not the prayers of many do?

 The Name of Jesus is the shortest, the easiest and the most powerful of prayers.
 Everyone can say it, even in the midst of this daily work.
 God cannot refuse to hear it.

 Let us then invoke the Name of Jesus, asking Him to save us from the calamities that threaten us.